 Because your safety is our number one priority.

-For Azamara® and parent company, Royal Caribbean Cruises Ltd, the safety of our guests and crew has always been our highest priority.
+For Azamara® the safety of our guests and crew has always been our highest priority.
 Our marine safety record over our corporation's operating history - illustrates our commitment to the safety of our guests and crew who sail with us each year.
 The measures we take in the interest of safety are many, with our ships often exceeding what is required by regulatory authorities.
 It's all part of our commitment to innovation and continuous improvement in every aspect of our business.

 At the beginning of every cruise, shipboard crew members guide every one of our guests through a mandatory drill known as the "Muster Drill", to ensure they are familiar with what to do and where to go in the unlikely event of an emergency.
 To further ensure they are aware of their specific muster location, we identify it on each guest's card key.
 The location also is prominently noted on the back of every stateroom door.